Learn something new every day

 More Info... by email

-Education welfare officers typically work with students, parents, teachers, and schools to make sure that the student attends regularly and deals with absenteeism.
-They also help children who have disciplinary problems to make sure that they remain on the right path.
+Within the educational sector, welfare personnel typically work with students, parents, teachers, and schools to promote a healthy and productive academic environment.
+They frequently do a lot to make sure that the classroom is a positive place for people of all backgrounds and that schools are able to cater to all students equally.
+Among other things, they might help children who have disciplinary problems to make sure that they remain on the right path, and help provide teachers with needed resources and support.
 Education welfare officers usually get involved with a student once a problem has arisen.
-They assist with assessing the child and his or her needs, and will also write the reports and prepare any evidence needed for the court in case of legal action.
+They assist with assessing the child and his or her needs, and will also write any reports needed by the school system.

-An education officer usually is a vital link in helping to improve communication between home and school environments.
-Also, these officers typically know the value of a good education for the child.
-They usually are able to forge trusting relationships with both children and parents.
+An education officer is usually vital when it comes to improving communication between home and school environments.
+They usually are able to forge trusting relationships with both children and parents, and are important liaisons as well as advocates.

 It's a blasted shame that some social workers -- in this state, at least -- don't get more training than they do.
 There's nothing worse than a child services worker who doesn't have kids but thinks it knows what it takes to raise a child.
 Hopefully, enough lawmakers will get outraged that some acts will be passed and that will change.